min2ha/ukwa-site/content/target/51852/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Stop smearing all Brexit voters as haters, Diane

 Left-wing politicians have unfairly seized on an unprovoked attack on a Kurdish asylum seeker in Croydon as more ‘proof’ that Britain has become a vicious, racist country since we voted to leave the EU.